-BCHM 49801 is intended to provide the opportunity for in-depth, independent, undergraduate research.
+BCHM 49900 is intended to provide the opportunity for in-depth, independent, undergraduate research.
 The students enrolled in this course will learn how to devise hypotheses, design experiments that test their hypotheses, record their data in laboratory notebooks, critically analyze the results of their analyses, and present their findings to others in written form.

-- Students are strongly encouraged to enroll in BCHM 49801 and start independent research by your 5th semester (beginning of junior year). - Laboratory research provides experiential learning that cannot be acquired through formal coursework. - Laboratory research provides intensive exposure to modern research techniques, the scientific method, and troubleshooting protocols. - Laboratory research provides intensive exposure to specialized fields in biochemistry and current events in the field that cannot be covered in formal coursework. - Students who participate in research over the course of multiple semesters gain in-depth exposure to scientific vocabulary, learn to appreciate the variety of approaches that lead to scientific discovery, and can fully appreciate what it means to pursue a career in science. - Students are strongly encouraged to engage in an appropriate and independent research project. - Students and faculty mentors should work together to identify a project that is commensurate with the student's ability. - Students are expected to participate in experimental design, including formulating a hypothesis, generating an experiment to test the hypothesis, formulating appropriate controls, troubleshooting unexpected results and interpreting the final conclusions. - Through this experience, students will gain appreciation for discovering knowledge firsthand rather than reading from a textbook. - Students will gain experience in critical thinking through their undergraduate research project. - Students will critically analyze their data for accuracy.

-- Students will critically analyze their research to determine if it appropriately tested their hypothesis. - Students will gain analytical and communication skills that are important for most professions that directly and peripherally involve life sciences.
+- Students are strongly encouraged to engage in an appropriate and independent research project. - Students and faculty mentors should work together to identify a project that is commensurate with the student's ability. - Students are expected to participate in experimental design, including formulating a hypothesis, generating an experiment to test the hypothesis, formulating appropriate controls, troubleshooting unexpected results and interpreting the final conclusions. - Through this experience, students will gain appreciation for discovering knowledge firsthand rather than reading from a textbook. - Students will gain experience in critical thinking through their undergraduate research project. - Students will critically analyze their data for accuracy. - Students will critically analyze their research to determine if it appropriately tested their hypothesis. - Students will gain analytical and communication skills that are important for most professions that directly and peripherally involve life sciences. - Students will gain experience communicating the results of their research project in the form of an undergraduate thesis.